Engineering facilities

 Our nationally renowned Bayer Pilot Plant, launched in collaboration with Alcoa of Australia, Honeywell and Control and Thermal Engineering, is an engineer’s playground.

-As an engineering student, you’ll be able to use systems modelling and control design to implement dynamic control strategies to operate the plant, and gain a deep understanding about the software and hardware components which control the plant.
+As an engineering student you'll use a real-world engineering plant to develop practical skills in process operation and control.
+You’ll be able to use systems modelling and control design to implement dynamic control strategies to operate the plant, and gain a deep understanding about the software and hardware components which control the plant.

 With very few other Australian universities offering this type of facility, the Bayer Pilot Plant provides you with an excellent training ground for process operation and control as well as industrial computer systems.